Emperor Wen of Chen: Reign

 Meanwhile, Emperor Wen had become increasingly angry and suspicious of Hou Andu's arrogance and protection of his officers' misdeeds.
 In summer 563, he arrested Hou and forced him to commit suicide.
 In summer 564, Zhou Di, after several successful battles, regained some of his following, and soon tricked and assassinated Zhou Fu.
-However, Emperor Wen's general Zhang Zhaoda (章昭達) was able to capture Jin'an.
+However, Emperor Wen's general Zhang Zhaoda was able to capture Jin'an.
 Chen Baoying and Liu fled but were captured and executed.
 By fall 565, Emperor Wen's general Cheng Lingxi (程靈洗) was able to defeat Zhou Di, who was subsequently betrayed by his own soldiers and killed.
 Emperor Wen had by now largely unified his state.

 In summer 566, Emperor Wen grew ill.
 Fearing that Crown Prince Bozong was weak in personality and unable to serve competently as emperor, he offered to pass the throne to Chen Xu.
 Chen Xu himself declined, and the official Kong Huan (孔奐) also opposed.
 Emperor Wen therefore did not make Chen Xu crown prince instead, but entrusted the important matters to Chen Xu, Kong, Dao Zhongju (到仲舉), Yuan Shu (袁樞), and Liu Shizhi (劉師知).
 He soon died, and Crown Prince Bozong took the throne as Emperor Fei.

 The historian Yao Silian had this to say about Emperor Wen in his Book of Chen (referring to Emperor Wen by his temple name Shizu):